Locally Developed Software

 This page lists software from BSU scientists that has been documented, tested and packaged in an accessible format.
 The Miscellaneous code section lists other downloadable code written by BSU scientists, typically to accompany a published paper.

 BUGS is a language and various software packages for Bayesian inference Using Gibbs Sampling, conceived and initially developed at the BSU.
 Throughout its 20-year life span, BUGS has been highly influential in enabling the routine use of Bayesian methods in many areas.
-The current version, OpenBUGS, is still developed at the BSU, open source, and offers improved sampling efficiency, modelling flexibility and interoperability with other software.
+The current version, OpenBUGS, is open source, and offers improved sampling efficiency, modelling flexibility and interoperability with other software.

 The ice package for Stata implements multiple imputation for missing data using chained equations, and includes major contributions by Ian White of the BSU and others.
 This work has led to improvements in methods for handling missing data in Stata itself.
 For more information, and instructions for downloading and installation, see Royston and White (Journal of Statistical Software, 2011).